 7. Metro Exodus

 You’ll come up against plenty of mutated beasts as Artyom fights to survive and you’ll even encounter other humans looking to take everything you’ve got.
 Why can’t everyone just get along and fight against a common enemy, eh?
-Metro Exodus isn’t for the faint of heart as it’s somewhat of a horror game – you’ll be employing stealth and immersing yourself in the creepy atmosphere far more than you’ll be going in guns blazing.
+Metro Exodus isn’t for the faint of heart as it borrows heavily from horror games – you’ll be employing stealth and immersing yourself in the creepy atmosphere far more than you’ll be going in guns blazing.
 Nevertheless, it’s one of the most immersive FPS games on PS5, with great gameplay and story to boot.

 8. Tiny Tina’s Wonderlands